Ackermann steering geometry: Advantages

+The hub carriers have steering arms and the link between these is known as a tie rod or track rod which is moved from side to side to steer the vehicle.
+The whole arrangement of the axle, steering arms and tie rod forms a trapezium when the wheels are set straight ahead (see picture).
+When the wheels are turned, the inner wheel turns farther than the outer wheel.

 Design and choice of geometry

-A simple approximation to perfect Ackermann steering geometry may be generated by moving the steering pivot points inward so as to lie on a line drawn between the steering kingpins and the centre of the rear axle.
-The steering pivot points are joined by a rigid bar called the tie rod, which can also be part of the steering mechanism, in the form of a rack and pinion for instance.
+A simple approximation to perfect Ackermann steering geometry may be generated by moving the steering arm pivot points inward so as to lie on a line drawn between the steering kingpins, which are the hub carrier pivot points, and the centre of the rear axle.
+The steering arm pivot points are joined by a rigid bar called the tie rod.
 With perfect Ackermann, at any angle of steering, the centre point of all of the circles traced by all wheels will lie at a common point.
-Note that this may be difficult to arrange in practice with simple linkages, and designers are advised to draw or analyse their steering systems over the full range of steering angles.

 Modern cars do not use pure Ackermann steering, partly because it ignores important dynamic and compliant effects, but the principle is sound for low-speed maneuvers.
 Some racing cars use reverse Ackermann geometry to compensate for the large difference in slip angle between the inner and outer front tires while cornering at high speed.
 The use of such geometry helps reduce tire temperatures during high-speed cornering but compromises performance in low-speed maneuvers.